- For information on how to handle waste materials during the pandemic, view Waste and Recycling COVID-19 Recommendations.

 - Roofing Shingles: $30/ton; must be clean loads; no other debris allowed

-- The Iowa City Landfill and Recycling Center, in conjunction with LL Pelling, recycles shingles for use in asphalt paving.
+- In conjunction with LL Pelling, the landfill recycles shingles for use in asphalt paving.
 Loads of shingles for recycling must be clean; no trash can be mixed in with the shingles.
 Any loads containing trash will be charged the regular trash fee.
 Ask your roofer or contractor to recycle shingles at the landfill.

 - Appliances: $12.50 per appliance; $1 per cubic foot for large commercial appliances; appliances are banned from the landfill.